usegalaxy-eu/website/docs/_events/2016-12-16-Galaxy-admin.md

 location: online
 ---

-We gave a talk in the webinar for the Galaxy admin meet up.
+We will give a talk in the webinar for the Galaxy admin meet up.